dingherself/femphilaz/2025-call-for-papers.md

   var e = "@";
   document.write("<p><strong>Questions, including those related to accessibility</strong>, may be directed to Ding (they/she) at" + d + "<a href='" + "mail" + "to:" + c + e + a + "'>" + c + e + a + "</a> (feel free to ask for Ding’s Signal handle if your question concerns personal information).
 As part of our triple-anonymous review process, all submissions are anonymous to Ding; we ask that this be respected.</p>");
 </script>
+<noscript><p><strong>Questions, including those related to accessibility</strong>, may be directed to Ding (they/she) at [please enable JavaScript to view the email address] (feel free to ask for Ding’s Signal handle if your question concerns personal information).
+As part of our triple-anonymous review process, all submissions are anonymous to Ding; we ask that this be respected.</p></noscript>